Dry Mustard vs Ground Mustard: Key Differences, Substitution Guide & Uses Explained

 Ground Mustard Uses

-• Deviled Eggs: Mix a teaspoon into the yolk mixture for an extra layer of flavor.
+• Deviled Eggs: Add a teaspoon to yolk mixture for subtle depth.

 Glazed Ham with Mustard